History of Corcoran Gallery of Art and Corcoran College of Art + Design

 July 31: The Board accepts the bequest of Senator William Andrews Clark’s collection of art.

-October 25: The James Baird Co. is awarded the contract for construction of the new Clark Wing.
+October 25: The James Baird Co. is awarded the contract for construction of a new wing to house the Clark Collection.

-December 10: The Clark family donates $700,000 for construction of a wing to house the Clark Collection.
+December 10: The Clark family donates $700,000 for construction of the Clark Wing.

 The Board approves plans and construction for the Clark Wing, designed by architect Charles A. Platt.